 Designs shall conform to any applicable standards established through the Centers of Standardization.
-The DD Form 1391 typically identifies the standard that shall be applied; otherwise, coordinate with the PE/A to determine if a particular standard applies.
+The DD Form 1391 typically identifies the standard that shall be applied; otherwise, coordinate with the USACE PE/A or Contracting Officer's Representative to determine if a particular standard applies.